Motorhoming and Campervanning in Bosnia: A Road Trip Guide

 The Sarajevo luge and bobsleigh track saw victories won and ambitions dashed in the 1985 Winter Olympic Games.
 Unfortunately, in the Bosnian War, it was used as an artillery position, destroying the track in the process.

-Wounded and battered, it now displays graffiti and attracts tourists, not for its medal-winning performance, but as a reminder of modern war.
+Wounded and battered, it now displays graffiti and attracts tourists, not for its medal-winning performance but as a reminder of modern war.

-We didn’t make it here, but fellow travel bloggers, Gemma and Craig of TwoScots Abroad did, and their post tells you how to get to the Sarajevo Bobsled.
+We didn’t make it here, but fellow travel bloggers Gemma and Craig of TwoScots Abroad did, and their post tells you how to get to the Sarajevo Bobsled.

 Sarajevo bob sled track covered in graffiti and bullet holes

-Mostar
+4. Mostar

-Similarly to Sarajevo, Mostar is littered with derelict and pockmarked buildings, especially in the area around Španjolski trg (Spanish Square).
-In contrast to Sarajevo though, Mostar Old Town, nestled between the mountains and the tree-lined Neretva River, has a more intimate feel than Sarajevo.
+In contrast to Sarajevo, Mostar Old Town, nestled between the mountains and the tree-lined Neretva River, had a more intimate feel than Sarajevo.

 The Old Town, a listed World Heritage Site, is picturesque and it’s easy to spend a few hours wandering the narrow, cobbled streets.